This guest post is by Cannille Turner, a birthmother.

 What has helped is knowing that I created happiness by building a family—one that loves not only my daughter, but me as well.

-Cannille Turner, is a 20-year-old birth mom from Memphis with the greatest love for adoption.
-She plans to get a job in the phlebotomy field.
+Cannille Turner is from Memphis and has the greatest love for adoption.
 A version of this story appeared at Beloved’s Adoption Day.